orbitmines/archive/projects/2030+? Project - Gamification.md

 - [Optional] ""
 	- Work & Play.
 	- Work only. *Skip most dialogue and lore.*
-- "Good.
+- "Understood.
 Other than myself, other NPCs (other non-players that is) will keep their interactions at a minimum.
 Only for tutorial purposes will we introduce dialogue."

 ---